kristinemlarson/gnssIR_python/README.md

 * put the gpt_1wa.pickle file in the REFL_CODE/input area

-* your snr files need to live in REFL_CODE/YYYY/snr/aaaa, where YYYY is 4 character year and aaaa is station name.

-* the SNR file must use my naming conventions:
+* Input: your snr files need to live in REFL_CODE/YYYY/snr/aaaa, where YYYY is 4 character year and aaaa is station name.  the SNR file must use my naming conventions:

   aaaaDDD0.yy.snrnn